eltonbautista/designer/src/pages/case-studies/never-without-another.md

 color: text-neutral

 description: it was a tuesday morning just like any other, laying on the green grass I started to wonder. what would it feel like to be never without another?
-role: software, branding, ux/ui
+role: health & wellness, copywriting, ux/ui
 year: 2022
-client: Robert Kugler
+technologies: still in development

 isoione: /nwa.png
 isoitwo: /nwa.png